 If you decide not to file a petition for rehearing in the appellate court, you may file a petition for leave to appeal in the Illinois Supreme Court within 35 days after the appellate court files its opinion or order in vour case.
 Ill.
 S. Ct.
 R. 315(b).
 Sometimes the appellate court will file a "corrected" opinion or order, which is intended to remedy small errors without making substantive changes.
-Be aware corrected opinions and orders do not extend the 35-day period.
+Be aware that corrected opinions and orders do not extend the 35-day period.
 Ill.
 S. Ct.
 R. 315(b).

-Even if a petition for rehearing is filed, you may file a petition for leave to appeal to the Illinois Supreme Court once the petition for rehearing is resolved.
-If the petition for rehearing is denied, a petition for leave to under this rule is the most common.
+Even if a petition for rehearing is filed, you may file a petition for leave to appeal to the Illinois Supreme Court once the petition for rehearing is resolved.1 If the petition for rehearing is denied, a petition for leave to under this rule is the most common.
 See, e.g., Ill.
 S. Ct.
 Rs.
 20, 302, 316, and 317.

-appeal is due 35 days after the appellate court denied the petition for rehearing.
+1 There are other rules that allow for review by the Illinois Supreme Court, but discretionary review appeal is due 35 days after the appellate court denied the petition for rehearing.
 If a petition for rehearing is granted, the petition for leave to appeal is due 35 days after the appellate court enters a judgment upon rehearing.
 Ill.
 S. Ct.
 R. 315(b).